tuhdo/documentations/Docs/english/elinkvm_guide.md

 from one or more[1] sets of keyboards, video monitors, and mice.

-The eLinkKVM is a device that provides over-the-internet functionality, or "over-IP** in short, to KVM switches that do not have built in internetwork functionality.
-Operators can monitor and access their computers from remote locations using a standard Internet browser with a remote control software.
+The eLinkKVM is a device that provides over-the-internet functionality, or "over-IP" in short, to KVM switches that do not have built in internetwork functionality.
+Operators can monitor and access their computers from remote locations using a remote control software.
 An eLinkKVM device connects to a local area network or directly to a personal computer (PC) using a standard ethernet cable, then uses a USB cable and a video display cables to connect to a server and complete control it with Keyboard, Video and Mouse functionliaty from the eLinkKVM device.

 Because the eLinkKVM uses the Internet as its data communication medium, the server it is connected to can be accessed from any